EmperorNumerius/Forge/Website/editor/README.md

 I tried the vscode live-server but the three.js code doesnt run, I would need to change the imports and things

 cd into /website/editor and run npx vite and open it on your browser

+if you run into the issue where it seems like hitting render doesnt do anything even though it logs things in the browser console as if normal you might need to restart vite i have no idea why it does that